-The jurisdiction to award equitable compensation or an account of profits for breach of fiduciary duty overlaps with the statutory power to award compensation for breach of some, but not all, of the obligations imposed under the Corporations Act.
+compensation for breach of some, but not all, of the obligations imposed under the Corporations Act.
 That power extends only to breaches of those sections that are designated as a civil penalty provision or a financial civil penalty provision under the Corporations Act.

-Section 1317H(1) of the Corporations Act provides that a Court may order a person to compensate a corporation or registered scheme (but not a shareholder, unitholder or third party) for damage suffered by the corporation or scheme if that person has contravened a corporation/scheme civil penalty provision (as defined) in relation to the corporation or scheme and the damage resulted from the contravention.
-Section 1317HA(1) is wider, providing for recovery of compensation by a person who has suffered loss as a result of a contravention of a financial services civil penalty provision.
-The case law indicates that the words "resulted from" in these sections refer to damage which, as a matter of fact, was caused by the contravention and that they should be given their ordinary meaning of requiring a causal connection between the damage and the contravening conduct and do not import equitable principles of causation applicable to fiduciaries.
+Section 1317H(1) of the Corporations Act provides that a court may order a person to compensate a corporation or registered scheme (but not a shareholder, unitholder or third party) for damage suffered by the corporation or scheme if that person has contravened a corporation/scheme civil penalty provision (as defined) in relation to the corporation or scheme and the damage resulted from the contravention.
+Section 1317HA(1) is wider, providing for recovery of compensation by a person who has suffered loss as a result of a contravention of a financial services civil penalty provision.40 The case law indicates that the words "resulted from" in these sections refer to damage which, as a matter of fact, was caused by the contravention and that they should be given their ordinary meaning of requiring a causal connection between the damage and the contravening conduct and do not import equitable principles of causation applicable to fiduciaries.41

-Compensation under these sections is assessed by reference to the loss at the date the order is made rather than as at the date of the contravention, which broadly reflects the approach in equity rather than in contractual damages.
-Common law principles relating to the duty to mitigate are also not directly applicable to actions for compensation under ss 1317H and 1317HA, although a defendant may seek to show that a claimant's unreasonable conduct resulted in its losses, and has the onus of establishing the loss arising from such conduct.
-In the recent decision in BCI Finances Pty Ltd (in liq) v Binetter (No 4) [2016] FCA 1351, Gleeson J followed the noted, with a degree of scepticism, by the current authors of Meagher, Gummow & Lehane's Equity, Doctrines & Remedies, 5th ed.
-[23.610]ff.
+Compensation under these sections is assessed by reference to the loss at the date the order is made rather than as at the date of the contravention, which broadly reflects the approach in equity rather than in contractual damages.42 Common law principles relating to the duty to mitigate are also not directly applicable to actions for compensation under ss 1317H and 1317HA, although a defendant may seek to show that a claimant's unreasonable conduct resulted in its losses, and has the onus of establishing the loss arising from such conduct.43 In the recent decision in BCI Finances Pty Ltd (in liq) v Binetter (No 4) [2016] FCA 1351, Gleeson J followed the decisions of the United Kingdom House of Lords and Supreme Court44 in holding that a company may suffer loss, which can be recovered against its directors, when it is exposed to large liabilities that it has no capacity to meet, although it is a "\$2 company" and never had a capacity to meet those liabilities.
+That approach is of real advantage to a company's creditors, if they